mozilla-conduit/conduit-docs/phabricator-user.rst

 User Guide
 **********

+.. todo:: Replace links to Phabricator documentation with links to our
+	  production Diviner site, when it's launched.

 As Mozilla's Phabricator instance has only small modifications from stock Phabricator, most of those concerning integration points with BMO (see various sections below), much of `Phabricator's user